 Benjamin is also the Modern Languages Coordinator for Oxford Comparative Criticism and Translation.

-Rank Foundation-Netherthorpe Memorial Fellow & Tutor in Medicine
+Rank Foundation-Netherthorpe Memorial Fellow & Tutor in Medicine and Head of Research (Sciences)

 Professor John Parrington